normalvectorllc/beryl/packages/backend-python/README.md

 1. The `GET /api/tasks` endpoint for fetching all tasks is not implemented.
 2. The `POST /api/tasks/<id>/breakdown` endpoint for AI-powered task breakdown is not implemented.

 Your task is to implement these endpoints as part of the assessment.
+Here are some guidelines:

+### 1. Implementing GET /api/tasks
+- Retrieve all tasks from the database
+- Return them as a JSON response
+- Consider implementing sorting and filtering options

+### 2. Implementing POST /api/tasks/<id>/breakdown
+- Use the OpenAI API to generate subtasks for a given task
+- Update the database with the generated subtasks
+- Return the updated task with its subtasks as a JSON response

+Remember to handle potential errors and edge cases in your implementations.

+## Testing Your Implementation

+After implementing the endpoints, you can test them using tools like curl, Postman, or by running the frontend application and interacting with the UI.

+If you've seeded the database with example tasks, you can use these to verify your GET /api/tasks implementation.

+Good luck with your implementation!